Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $280 per

 Explore Lucerne's Old Town.
 You may want to feed the ducks from the ancient wooden Kapellbrücke (Chapel Bridge).
 Pause at Thorvaldsen's Löwendenkmal (or Lion of Lucerne), near the remarkable Glacier Gardens.
 See the large and noble Jesuitenkirche, one of the landmarks that show that the rural alpine areas in central and southern Switzerland remained Roman Catholic following the Reformation.

-Enjoy a photo stop in Liechtenstein's capital city, known for its Postage Stamp Museum!
+Enjoy a photo stop in Liechtenstein's capital city, which is famous for its Postage Stamp Museum!

 The city's historic center is concentrated in a few small blocks.
 Your tour director will introduce landmarks such as the Hofburg Palace (summer residence of the Hapsburg monarchs), the cathedral, the Little Golden Roof, Maria-Theresien-Strasse, and the rococo-style Helblinghaus.